Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 ### Using augmented data

 Here the `ImageDataGenerator` is used for data augmentation during training.
+The network starts with three blocks each consisting of a convolutional, an activation and a max pooling layer.
+After a flattening layer, this is followed by three blocks each consisting of a dropout layer set to 0.7 and a fully connected layer with 1024 nodes.
+The network is finnished with a fully connected classification layer.

 ```
 self.model.add(Conv2D(filters=128,kernel_size=3,strides=1,padding='same',input_shape=(28,28,1))